 Clark DR, Lambert MI, Grigson C, Hunter AM.
 2020.
 Increased strength is associated with lower trunk muscle activation during loaded back squats and dynamic body weight jumps Translational Sports Medicine, 3 :107-118 DOI Publisher Url Public Url

 Clark DR, Lambert MI, Hunter AM.
 2019.
 Trunk muscle activation in the back and hack squat at the same relative loads.
 Journal of Strength and Conditioning Research, 33 :S60-S69 DOI Author Url Publisher Url Public Url

 Clark DR, Lambert MI, Hunter AM.
 2018.
-Contemporary perspectives of core stability training for dynamic athletic performance: a survey of athletes, coaches, sports science and sports medicine practitioners Sports Medicine - Open, 4 DOI Author Url Public Url
+Contemporary perspectives of core stability training for dynamic athletic performance: a survey of athletes, coaches, sports science and sports medicine practitioners.
+Sports Medicine Open, 4 DOI Author Url Publisher Url Public Url

 Clark DR, Langan-Evans C, Erskine R. 2020.
-Resistance training: here’s why it’s so effective for weight loss Author Url
+Resistance training: here’s why it’s so effective for weight loss Publisher Url

 Other Professional Activity: